Feature

 How to Reuse 80% of Your Water and Reduce Pollution in Bocas del Toro

 The future is now; a Bocas del Toro with a more conscious use of its precious resources and practices that safeguard its natural beauty for future generations.
-Maybe that is not always reflected with every project on the islands; however it is the vision of Bocas Homes.
+In this article we highlight an innovative water solution being brought to our community: August Wastewater Treatment Plants.

 How It Works